-The most characteristic symptoms of almond leaf scorch are leaf scorching followed by decreased productivity and general tree decline.
-Usually, a narrow band of yellow (chlorotic) tissue develops between the brown necrotic tissue and the green tissues of the leaves; however, when the sudden appearance of leaf scorch symptoms is prompted by hot weather the narrow chlorotic band may not develop.
+The most characteristic symptoms of almond leaf scorch are leaf scorching followed by decreased productivity and general decline of the tree.
+A narrow band of yellow (chlorotic) tissue usually develops between the brown necrotic tissue and the green tissues of the leaves; however, when the sudden appearance of leaf scorch symptoms is prompted by hot weather the narrow chlorotic band may not develop.
 As the disease progresses, affected twigs on branches die back from the tip (Mircetich et al., 1976).
-Even highly susceptible varieties take many years to die, but in most varieties nut production is severely reduced within a few years.
+Even highly susceptible varieties take many years to die, but nut production is severely reduced within a few years in most varieties.